Contact us

 Memory loss

-It may also cause them to be repetitive in asking for things or for information as they forget what they have asked for.
+It may also cause them to be repetitive in their questions or statements as they may forget they have already asked the question.
 Getting lost or feeling lost in familiar surroundings are common ways dementia affects memory.

-The person may also find it difficult to concentrate or follow conversations as they forget what has been said.
+The person may also find it difficult to concentrate or follow conversations.
+They may have trouble remembering words or names.

 Planning and organisation

-Planning and organisation is also impacted in the early signs of dementia.
+Planning and organisation are also impacted in the early stages of dementia.
 This could include difficulties completing tasks and day-to-day activities that had been familiar, such as going to the shops or to work.

 Losing track of place or time

-This can include a person with the early signs of dementia forgetting where they are or how they got there.
-The environment may present problems and lack of understanding of seasons, or dates or time.
-It is common for those in the early stages of dementia to not know the day of the week, or time of the day.
+This can include a person forgetting where they are or how they got there.
+People may have trouble recalling seasons, dates or times.
+It is common for those in the early stages of dementia to not know the day of the week or time of the day.

 Losing things

-This is common in a person who is living with the early signs of dementia.
-Losing things and forgetting where they were left.
-This can cause frustration which may mean the person accuses others of moving objects or taking things.
+One of the earliest signs of dementia is misplacing objects or losing things and forgetting where they were left.
+This can cause frustration which leads the person to accuse others of moving objects or taking things.

 Poor judgement